-water level effect (WATLEV)

-See S-101 DCEG clause 8.14 for the listings of allowable values.
+See S-101 DCEG clause 8.4, 8.6, 8.14, 8.15, 14.12 and 20.8 for the listings of allowable values.
 Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for NATCON, STATUS and WATLEV on MORFAC and amend appropriately.
+Data Producers are advised to check any populated values for BOYSHP, CONDTN, NATCON and STATUS on MORFAC in regard to conversion to the Features listed above and amend appropriately.

 Piles